 Do things that feed into something bigger.
 If you imagine yourself as a character in a story, individual choices and experiences can seem to fit into a greater story arc.
 When you make a decision, take a moment to think about how it supports your aims on the higher strata.
 Get used to doing this with everything, at every level.
 Thinking stratum by stratum, you can honestly connect even what you decide to eat in the morning to your ultimate goals in life.
 Maybe you choose a thing of hippie yogurt because it’ll give you the healthy energy you need for a big meeting, which is important to success on a work project, which supports your career aspiration quest, &c.
 Maybe you indulge in a croque madame because it came recommended by an old friend at your celebratory lunch together, which supports your current quest of cultivating your closest friendships, &c.
 Either choice can be fine, as long as your reasoning is genuine and the support of the higher strata is real.
 If you can’t honestly say how something you’re doing feeds into the higher levels, that might be a clue that you should jettison it in favor of something that does.

 Perhaps stop doing some of the things that you enjoy.
-This is a sad sentence to write.
+That was a sad sentence to write.
 But if you can only do so much, you might as well intentionally choose what will be left undone.
 Upon seriously considering your pastimes, you may find dead ends that are enjoyable but that do not help you achieve anything bigger.
 When you evaluate an activity you’re spending significant time on, don’t just come up with a rationalization for why it has value — like “it helps me relax” — almost anything can be justified that way.
 Instead figure out if it’s categorically of more value than what you could be doing otherwise.
-A pursuit that’s relaxing or fun and that leads somewhere meaningful is better than one that’s just fun.
-Personally, building model robots would bring me satisfaction and relaxation, which seems to make it a fine hobby.
+A pursuit that’s fun and that leads somewhere meaningful is better than one that’s just fun.
+Building elaborate model robots would bring me satisfaction and relaxation, which seems to make it a fine hobby.
 But practicing music would bring me at least an equal amount of those benefits, while also supporting a number of my music-related higher-level quests, and in turn my cadence, at the highest level!
-As cool as the robots are, I can’t tell my ideal self a convincing story about how they’ll help me achieve anything grander than a shelf of impressive completed models.
+As cool as the robots are, I can’t tell my ideal self a convincing story about how they’ll help me achieve anything grander than a shelf of completed models.
 So I’ve set them aside.
 (For somebody else, the models may make more sense, depending on their aims!)

 Okay, so the whole system is named after this thing, and everything you do is supposed to build up to it.
 So what is it?
 Cadence is music terminology for a chord progression that cathartically resolves a section of music.
 Jazz, for instance, has a particularly satisfying sort of cadence called a turnaround, that reflects on all the wonder that just transpired while carrying you back home.
 It’s a moment that makes worthwhile all the efforts that led up to it, and reassures you that it all fits into a bigger plot.